openmm/openmm/examples/README.md

 You can also find:
 - [Extra utility scripts](extras/README.md) in `extras`
-- A suite of benchmarks for OpenMM in `Benchmarks`
+- A suite of benchmarks for OpenMM in `benchmarks`